dineshkummarc/LogFileManager/README.txt

 Update History
 ==============

+v1.0 -- 05/18/2011:
++ The program now scans the current directory for old .zip archives (the definition of "old" is easily redefined) and cleans them from the current directory
++ Command-line arguments added:
+	-a or --age-max <maximum>:			Change maximum archive age -c or --config-file <filename>:		Use a different config-file this time -h or --help:						Bring up the help menu
+	-r or --regex <string>:				Change filename pattern to archive -s or --source <directory>:			Change directory of files to archive
++ Properties are now saved across sessions in a config file.
+The args -a, -r, and -s will change the entries of this file so that they can be modified easily and remembered between runtimes.

 v1.0b -- 05/17/2011:
 + Updated code to store the set of relevant filenames in a string array instead of a List.
 This allows for faster lookup times and a more compact storage.
 Not entirely noticeable on small amounts of files, but definitely noticeable on mass quantities.
 + Now with exception catches!